Tips for improving your AdWords performance

 - Showcase your unique selling points

 What makes your product or service stand out from the competition?
 Highlight what's different and appealing.
-Be sure to describe any unique features or promotions that you're offering.
+Make sure that you describe any unique features or promotions that you're offering.

 - Make customer actions clear